noseka1/gitops-operator-kustomization/README.md

-# gitops-operator-kustomization
-Kustomization for deploying Red Hat OpenShift GitOps operator to OpenShift
+# Kustomization for deploying Red Hat OpenShift GitOps operator to OpenShift